-One of, if not THE greatest brunch spot in the entirety of Manchester, I seemingly can’t stop banging on about just how good Blanchflower is, and you’ll be the same after a visit.
+One of the best brunch spots in Manchester, I seemingly can’t stop banging on about just how good Blanchflower is, and you’ll be the same after a visit.
 Right in the heart of Altrincham, Blanchflower pride themselves on making every single thing on their menu in-house, and what a menu it is.
 Always changing, always moving and always improving, no two visits to Blanchflower are the same, and they seemingly manage to excel in complex, intricate brunch dishes, just as masterfully as the classic bacon butty.
-Go.
-Go now.

 Blanchflower, 12-14 Shaw’s Rd, Altrincham WA14 1QU